andersmurphy/andersmurphy-blog/resources/posts/2020-03-27-clojure-java-interop-with-bean.md

 Title: Clojure: java interop with bean

-One of the great things with Clojure is it has fantastic java interop.
-In this article we explore the `bean` function and how it makes working with java object more idiomatic.
+One of the great things with Clojure is that it has fantastic java interop.
+In this article we explore the `bean` function and how it makes working with java objects more idiomatic.

 ### Some Java to interop with

-First we import a java library.
-For this example we will use  [googlei18n/libphonenumber](https://github.com/googlei18n/libphonenumber/tree/master/java/libphonenumber/src/com/google/i18n/phonenumbers) a google library for processing numbers.
-We want to use it to split a phone number into its different parts (country code and national number):
+First, we import a java library.
+For this example we use  [googlei18n/libphonenumber](https://github.com/googlei18n/libphonenumber/tree/master/java/libphonenumber/src/com/google/i18n/phonenumbers) a google library for processing phone numbers.
+We want to use it to split a phone number into  different parts (country code and national number):

 ```Clojure
 (import [com.google.i18n.phonenumbers PhoneNumberUtil])